 The table below shows the proficiency rates of students at the end of the school year.
-Because it is assumed that students will grow at the normed rate to master grade level content by the conclusion of the school year, these figures demonstrate the percentage of students in grades 3 and 4 who mastered 75% or more of grade level content at the normed rate since the beginning of the school year.
+Because it is assumed that students will grow at the normed rate to master grade level content by the conclusion of the school year, these figures demonstrate the percentage of students in grade 3 who mastered 75% or more of grade level content at the normed rate since the beginning of the school year.